whatifif/handgesture/README.md

 ## Our Progress

+- Confirmed the possibility to use subtle hand gestures for controlling a computer remotely

+- Suggested a standard way of hand gestures for people to learn easily and replace a whole keyboard and mouse

-- Use Left hand for keyboard, Right hand for mouse
+- Use Left hand for keyboard, Right hand for mouse, which can be swapped for left-handed people

-- At current stage, Left hand can be used for around 30 different keys in the keyboard, based on the hand gesture, and their angles in the picture
+- Left hand can be used for 135 different keys in the keyboard, based on the hand gesture, and their angles in the picture